tjhorner/epsilon/README.md

 - Sample standard deviation in stats tab on Regression app
 - Residual standard deviation in stats tab on Regression app
+- "Initialize column" function for pairs
+  - This fills a column with a specified number of zeros

 Some planned improvements include: